robOcity/ai-course/week-5-logical-agents-in-wumpus-world.md

 # Week 5 - Logical Agents in Wumpus World

 1. **Motivation:**  In exploring a new world, up until now, our agents have relied _entirely_ upon information derived from their current state.
 For example the cost and heuristic functions used in best-first-search.
 Could we improve our agent's performance by storing knowledge?
 If so, how would we represent what has been learned?
-In this chapter we are introduced to Wumpus World - a simple grid-based hunting game -- and navigate through it using first-order logic and inference.
+In this chapter we are introduced to Wumpus World - a simple grid-based hunting game -- and navigate through it using propositional logic and inference.

 1. **Learning objectives**

     1. Construct sentences using propositional logic to represent knowledge.

-    1. Produce new knowledge by applying inference rules to what is currently known.
+    1. Produce new knowledge by applying inference rules to what is already known.

     1. Illustrate the construction and use of knowledge base to achieve a goal.